 Social work is a profession affecting public health, safety, and welfare.
 It is regulated in the same way that medicine and nursing are.
-All 50 states, the District of Columbia, the U.S. Virgin Islands, and all 10 Canadian provinces regulate the practice of social work.
+All 50 states, the District of Columbia, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, all 10 Canadian provinces,and the Northwest Territory regulate the practice of social work.

-Regulation is your assurance that the professionals who provide care or assistance to you are competent to practice and will interact with clients in an ethical and safe manner.
+Regulation is your assurance that the professionals who provide care or assistance are competent to practice and will interact with clients in an ethical and safe manner.

 Regulation also is your assurance that you have recourse through your U.S. state or territory board of social work or your Canadian provincial college of social work if a social worker steps outside the bounds of ethical and safe practice.